OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 * Jobs require large input or reference data files (> 500 MB)
 * The same data files are used repeatedly for many separate jobs

 Due to the proceedure of CVMFS update, the data replication is not instantaneous.
-Therefore, to use Stash-CVMFS service, you need to prepare the data much ahead of job submission.
+Therefore, to use Stash-CVMFS service, you need to prepare the data much ahead of a job submission.

 ## How to use stash-cvmfs?

-Stash-CVMFS service picks up data from the public directory and replicates the data on multiple remote machines.
+Stash-CVMFS service picks up the data from the public directory and replicates the data on multiple remote machines.
 So you need to copy the input data files into the public directory:

 	/stash/user/<userid>/public